 1. ApeCoin (APE)

 Apecoin was launched on March 17, at which time about 30% of the maximum supply of 1 billion coins was expected to be in circulation.
-Despite its position as a brand-new token, it already has a market cap of $2.435 billion, making it the largest metaverse coin by that measure.
+Despite its position as a brand-new token that has experienced major challenges, apecoin has a market cap of $1.45 billion as of March 9, making it the largest metaverse coin.

 The crypto metaverse project The Sandbox has shown impressive performance.
-The native token of the platform, SAND, was consistently on the rise during 2021 and finally crossed the $1 mark in the last quarter, continuing its upward trajectory.
-As of May 15, SAND is selling for $1.37.
+The native token of the platform, SAND, was consistently on the rise during 2021 and finally crossed the $1 mark in the last quarter of 2021, continuing its upward trajectory to $8.40 last November.

-Another promising factor is that it has a limited coin supply of 3 billion tokens, of which 1.23 billion are in use.
-Its market cap stands at $4.1 billion as of May 15.
+Another promising factor is that it has a limited coin supply of 3 billion tokens, of which 1.5 billion are in use.
+Its market cap stands at $795.29 million as of March 9.

 3. Decentraland (MANA)